eliplutchok/inbox-concierge-backend/ARCHITECTURE.md

 - **Background tasks only for feedback learning** — feedback learning (when a user corrects a single email) still uses `BackgroundTasks` since the user doesn't need to wait for the AI to update preference notes.
 - **`asyncio.to_thread` for Gmail API** — the Google client library is synchronous, so it's wrapped in `to_thread` to avoid blocking the event loop.
 - **Batch Gmail requests with retries** — batch size of 25 with up to 2 retries and backoff handles Google's per-user rate limits.
+- **Correction-aware reclassification** — when reclassifying, the LLM receives a "User Override" hint for emails the user manually corrected, so it strongly favors keeping user choices while still reclassifying if categories have fundamentally changed.
 - **Two-tier LLM models** — GPT-4.1-mini for fast/cheap classification, GPT-5.4 for the harder feedback reasoning task.
 - **OpenAI Responses API** — uses the newer `client.responses.create` API with `instructions` and `input` parameters instead of the older chat completions format.
 - **`store=False`** — explicitly opts out of OpenAI storing request data.